 - The DIA Board of Directors is accountable to the global membership.

-- Directors: The directors include up to twelve active members of DIA who have been elected in accordance with these Bylaws and the procedures adopted by the Board of Directors.
+- Directors: The directors include up to nine active members of DIA who have been elected in accordance with these Bylaws and the procedures adopted by the Board of Directors.
 A full term of the office of Director shall be three years, their terms being subject to overlapping in such a way that, except to fill vacancies, not more than four shall be elected in any one year.
 Directors are eligible for election to a second three-year term.
 Directors shall not serve for more than two full terms, unless elected to an officer position.
-Any other exceptions to term limits require Board of Directors approval.
+Exceptions to term limits require Board of Directors approval.
 The term of office shall begin on July 1 of the year of election.

 - Duties of Officers